-Ars Brunensis Chorus is a mixed vocal group that has been contributing to the cultural life for more than twenty five years now.
+Ars Brunensis Chorus is a mixed vocal group that has been contributing to the cultural life for more than thirty five years now.
 It has gained recognition for the high artistic level of its production, which is appreciated especially in its interpretations of the Baroque music.
 The activities of the Ars Brunensis Chorus do not, however, cover only the field of the classical music.
 The chorus participates also in projects concerned with other music genres (jazz, folklore, musical, alternative music, etc.).

 Ars Brunensis Chorus gives concerts on regular basis both in the Czech Republic and abroad.
 It is regularly invited to music festivals, and it also collaborates with high profile ensembles, artists, theatres and cultural institutions both from the Czech and foreign cultural scene.
 A wide range of its concerts have been recorded by the radio or television.
 Furthermore, over the last few years the chorus has appeared in opera and musical performances.
 The choir’s recordings of incidental music are used on the stage of highly regarded theatres.
 It cooperates with a number of contemporary authors, but a long standing cooperation has developed particularly with Vladimír Franz.

 Ars Brunensis Chorus has been involved in the creation of more than twenty CDs.